mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

     f_{Q_i}(\mathbf x^{(\nu-1)}) = {V}_{i}^{(\nu)}\sum\limits_{j=1}^n {V}_{j}^{(\nu-1)}(G_{ij}\sin\theta_{ij}^{(\nu-1)}-B_{ij}\cos\theta_{ij}^{(\nu-1)}) - {Q}_{i},
     \;\;\; i \in \mathcal{N}_{\text{pq}}.
 ```
-The resulting vector from these calculations is stored in the `model` variable of the `Analysis` composite type and can be accessed through the following line of code:
+The resulting vector from these calculations is stored in the `mismatch` variable of the `Model` composite type and can be accessed through the following line of code:
 ```@repl PowerFlowSolution
-𝐟 = analysis.model.mismatch
+𝐟 = model.mismatch
 ```

 In addition to computing the mismatches in active and reactive power injection, the [`mismatch!`](@ref mismatch!) function also returns the maximum absolute values of these mismatches.
 These maximum values are used as termination criteria for the iteration loop if both are less than a predefined stopping criterion ``\epsilon``: